CIS2005 Principles of Information Security

-Students will need to have foundation skills in programming logic.
-Students are required to have access to a personal computer, e-mail capabilities and Internet access to UConnect and to use the Internet as a research tool.
+Students who have not previously completed CIS1000 or CSC1401 at USQ will need to have prior knowledge/experience with introductory computing concepts.
+Students are required to have access to a personal computer, e-mail capabilities and Internet access to UConnect.
 Current details of computer requirements can be found at http://www.usq.edu.au/current-students/support/computing/hardware.

 On successful completion of this course, students should be able to:

 - have a strong understanding of information security vulnerabilities and threats and the controls which can be implemented to mitigate their effect